IU-PR/Capstone_project/content/docs/2025/Metalytics/week1.md

 ### Ideas during brainstorming

-1. Metalytics - analytical system for forecasting metal prices, Focus on 2–3 metals traded on Russian financial market.
+1. **Metalytics** - analytical system for forecasting metal prices, Focus on 2–3 metals traded on the Russian financial market.
 Will include explainability reports.
-2.
+2. **Idea 2** - forecasting system for company shares.
+Similar to Metalytics, but applied to public companies listed on the Moscow Exchange.
+3. **Idead 3** - Asset allocation recommendation system.
+Helps users decide how to distribute their finances across stocks, bonds or metals.

 ### Brief market research / problem validation

-*Put here a brief market research/problem validation for 1–2 ideas*
+#### Metalytics
+- Metal price forecasting is a key task in trading and industrial planning.
+- Many private investors lack access to expert analytics tools.
+- Market volatility makes manual analysis difficult.

+**Conclusion**: the idea is timely, realistic, and fills a clear niche.

+#### Idea 2
+Requires analysis of company financials or reports.
+Much higher volatility due to internal company events (e.g., earnings, scandals).
+Risk of low-quality predictions due to insufficient public data or noisy trends.

+**Conclusion**: Better to gain experience with simpler time series first.

+#### Idead 3
+- Technically challenging: requires accurate predictions across multiple markets.
+- Relies heavily on external financial APIs and historical datasets.
+- Scope too large for MVP and difficult to evaluate success metrics.

+**Conclusion**: The idea is ambitious but out of scope for initial project phase.

 ## Basic requirements